Education reforms on the Isle of Wight: Final Decision

-It was finally announced on 23 May 2008 which schools would be closed.iwcp.co.uk, 23 May 2008 School reform plans revealed The final decision took parts of all three options, bringing the island into line with the rest of England with a two-tier system.
+It was finally announced on 23 May 2008 which schools would be closed.
+The final decision took parts of all three options, bringing the island into line with the rest of England with a two-tier system.
 Three primary schools will close completely, with 15 others no longer operating on their current sites.
 St Helens Primary, Chale CE Primary, and Weston Primary School were all announced to be closing completely, while others are amalgamated onto existing primary or middle school sites.

 As a two-tier system requires no middle schools, by September 2010 there will be 38 primary schools in total and six high schools.
 The sites of existing middle schools will either be used for new amalgamated primary schools or new sites for high schools.
 Forelands Middle School and Nodehill Middle School are currently the only middle school sites which will have no use after their closure.